Sreejithpr/Costume_rentals/README.md

 ### Database

-The SQLite database will be automatically created as `costume_rental.db` in the backend directory when you first run the application.
+The PostgreSQL database needs to be set up before running the application.
+See the backend README for database setup instructions.

 ## 📊 Database Schema